 Operating with improperly serviced or adjusted brakes could cause loss of braking ability, which could lead to an accident.

 After servicing:

-- Make sure the brakes operate smoothly and that the brake pedal position is correct. - Make sure the brakes do not drag. - Make sure the brakes are not spongy.
-All air must be bled from the brake system.
+- Make sure the brakes operate smoothly and that the free play is correct. - Make sure the brakes do not drag.
 Replacement of brake components requires professional knowledge.
 These procedures should be performed by a Yamaha dealer.